lexibank/tlopo/out/vol3/chapter2.md

 ### 6.1.
 Starchy food

 Staple food sources are easily grown starchy foods of vegetable origin that are high in food energy.
 Dictionary definitions of terms for 'staple food' or 'starchy food' in Oceanic languages are rarely exhaustive, sometimes referring to yams, sometimes to taro, sometimes to root crops in general.
 This is, of course, often due to variations in the staples consumed from one area to another: taro is grown in wetter regions, yams in drier areas, and breadfruit on atolls.
-For New Guinea Bourke (in preparation) lists Colocasia taro, yams (Dioscorea esculenta and D. alata ), banana and sago as the most important staple foods before the arrival of the sweet potato.
+For New Guinea Bourke (in preparation) lists Colocasia taro, yams (Dioscorea esculenta and D. alata), banana and sago as the most important staple foods before the arrival of the sweet potato.
 An early botanical account suggests that taro, some yam species, bananas and breadfruit probably formed the traditional staple foods of Pacific islanders ([Guppy 1906](../sources/Guppy1906): 412-415).
 [Pawley & Sayaba](../sources/PawleyandSayaba2003) ([2003](../sources/PawleyandSayaba2003)) define Wayan _maŋiti_ as including the staples bananas and breadfruit as well as root crops, and knowledge of Oceanic eating habits justifies assuming definitions of this kind of breadth for the corresponding terms in many Oceanic languages.
-The sago palm is included with othrr staples in chapter 9 because it serves as a staple in some Oceanic societies and as a famine food in others.
+The sago palm is included with other staples in chapter 9 because it serves as a staple in some Oceanic societies and as a famine food in others.

 Two POc forms are reconstructed with the probable meaning 'starchy food' and hypernymously 'food in general': _&ast;kanaŋ_ and _&ast;kuta_.